EhteZafar/Network-Security-Lab-Assignment/lab_plan.md

 - If Let's Encrypt fails: Use self-signed certificates
 - If public access fails: Demonstrate local HTTPS
 - If DNS fails: Use static /etc/hosts entries
-- Keep grml6 as backup/troubleshooting machine
+- grml5 can serve as backup if grml4 fails

 ## Testing Checklist
 - [ ] Internal network connectivity